dwallet-labs/dwallet-network/docs/docs/core-concepts/cryptography/2pc-mpc.md

 practically `O(1)` in computation for the network, whilst being asymptotically `O(1)` for the user: meaning the size of the network doesn't have any impact on the user as its computation and communication is constant.

-The goal of the dWallet Network is to support millions of users, and tens of thousands of signatures per second, with thousands of validators.
+The goal of Ika is to support millions of users, and tens of thousands of signatures per second, with thousands of validators.
 2PC-MPC, and its future improvements and optimizations planned, are how that ambitious goal will be achieved.

 ## Implementation